 After other families took notice in restaurants, Grace created more chalk mats and approached local shops with the design.
 Soon after, Grace received a call from HGTV asking if they could feature her chalk mat design on a nationally syndicated TV show.
 Following the broadcast, Grace received so many orders that the mats went on backorder, as she was sill hand-sewing each one.
 Ironically, the chalk mat sales allowed Grace and her family to complete their home renovation, and Jaq Jaq Bird® was officially founded.

 Partnerships and Press

-Jaq Jaq Bird has been featured in Forbes, The Wall Street Journal, HGTV, CNBC, NY Time Out Kids, Rachel Ray, Parents Magazine, Washington Post, Dwell Magazine, and numerous other press.
-I have worked with Land of Nod, Nordstrom, Target, Aaron Brothers, The Container Store and other major retailers in the United States, Europe, and Asia.
+Jaq Jaq Bird® has since been featured in Forbes, The Wall Street Journal, HGTV, CNBC, NY Time Out Kids, Rachel Ray, Parents Magazine, Washington Post, Dwell Magazine and numerous other media.
+Jaq Jaq Bird has proudly had the opportunity to partner with brands such as Land of Nod, Nordstrom, Target, Aaron Brothers, Anthropologie, The Container Store and other international retailers.

 Why "Jaq Jaq Bird®"?

 When Grace's third child was learning to talk, he would say "Jaq Jaq" - a Korean onomatopoeia translated as "chirp chirp".